Russian attacks on civilians in the Russo-Ukrainian war (2022–present): Analysis

 The Kyiv School of Economics estimated in January 2024 that the total area of damaged or destroyed housing units in Ukraine caused by the war was 88900000 m² or 8.6% of the country's housing stock.
 This is 1.4 million households, leaving 3.4 million people homeless.
 Since 2022, half of all pregnancies in Ukraine resulted in preterm births due to war-related stress.
 By December 2024, the UN recorded 1,614 attacks on Ukrainian schools by Russian forces.

 In 2024, UNICEF reported that 16 Ukrainian children were killed or injured every week in the war.
 UNICEF also estimates that 1.5 million Ukrainian children suffered from PTSD or other mental health problems related to the conflict.
 On average, Ukrainian children were hiding in underground bomb shelters for 920 hours (more than a month) in 2022.
 According to a study, trauma exposure in the first year of war encompassed 57% of children aged 7–17, and 45% of children aged 3–6.
-By 2025, approximately 70% of Ukrainian children, or 3.5 million, were experiencing material deprivation such as lack of food, clothing, heating at home and access to education – an almost fourfold rise from only 18% who experienced this in 2021.
+By 2025, approximately 70% of Ukrainian children, or 3.5 million, were experiencing material deprivation such as lack of food, clothing, heating at home, and access to education—an almost fourfold rise from only 18% who experienced this in 2021.
 Due to Russian attacks on infrastructure, one in three Ukrainian children lived without water supply or an operative sewage system at home.
+By February 2026, Russian attacks had killed more than 15,000 civilians according to ReliefWeb.